nicoloLinder/Experience-Level-API/README.md

 ## Usage

-To start using the API you have to create a new object of type `Character` which require an object of type `ExperienceLevelFormula` and a name (Two examples are included `LinearExperienceLevelFormula` and `SquareExperienceLevelFormula`)
+To start using the API you have to create a new object of type `Character` which require an object of type `ExperienceLevelFormula` and a name.
+Two example `ExperienceLevelFormula` implementations are included:
+- `LinearExperienceLevelFormula`
+- `SquareExperienceLevelFormula`

 ``` C#
 using ExperienceSystem;
 using CharacterSystem;